 Lauren has been recognized for both her visual artwork and her poetry.
 Her art has found its way into children’s hospitals, public housing, police stations, community centers, United States Embassies in Ukraine, Turkmenistan and Mali, and other organizations around the world.
 Her series of jazz portraits, “The Fabric of Jazz,” toured museums in ten U.S. cities between January 2004 and September 2007.
 Thousands viewed the spirited, musical exhibit.

 While “The Fabric of Jazz” was on the road, Lauren began compiling poems for her first book, This Business of Wisdom (West End Press, 2010), which includes several jazz-based poems.
 In 2013, Edwin E. Smith Publishing brought forth her second collection, The Dailiness.
 Her third book of poetry, One Hundred Hungers, won the Dorset Prize (Tupelo Press, 2016).
-In addition, Lauren has guest-edited special sections for World Literature Today (on jazz poetry) and for Malpaís Review (on the poetry of Iraq).
+In addition, Lauren has guest-edited two special sections for World Literature Today (one focused on jazz poetry!) and a mini-anthology for Malpaís Review on the poetry of Iraq.
 She frequently collaborates with musicians to create multimedia performances.

-Lauren has been recognized by the Gaea Foundation (an organization that celebrates arts and activism), the Southwest Literary Center, the Anna Davidson Rosenberg Poetry Awards, and the Surface Design Association for her art and writing.
+Lauren has been recognized by the Gaea Foundation (an organization devoted to arts and activism), the Southwest Literary Center, the Anna Davidson Rosenberg Poetry Awards, and the Surface Design Association.

 Also, a part-time educator, Lauren teaches creative writing throughout northern New Mexico.